kutukvpavel/PlotDigitizer/README.md

 -c:# = Minimum euclidian color distance between specified background color and a pixel for the former to be counted as a plot point.

 -k = Keep console window open after processing.

+-s:# = Scaling factor for CSV output.
+Default is 1, you can compute this factor based on scanner resolution and original plot's properties.

 # Examples